 It’s a very interesting model of translation that’s really different from anything else.
 The closest thing I can think of is these huge enterprise language solutions that you call and they say you get a translator in two minutes or five minutes.
 But that translator is most likely not someone with any specifications like dialect or expertise.
 There’s also this whole reverse incentive structure where if you’re paid, you’re probably going to overestimate how good you are as a translator because you want to get paid opportunities.
 But if you’re not paid, and if you’re a volunteer, it’s actually the exact opposite.
 The entire incentive model is switched.
 We actually have people who message us and say “I’m not sure if good enough” or “maybe I shouldn’t sign up,” and we say “we handle all the matching and scoring and figuring out who’s the best translator.”

 We’re actually using machine-learning models to figure a lot of this out.
 We have two Stanford PhD’s on our team who volunteer their time to actually work on building these machine-learning models.
 My co-founder Aziz focused on machine learning at MIT too.
-That structure is what makes Tarjimly very powerful, and that’s why we can get you a translator so quickly.
+That structure is what makes Tarjimly very powerful, and that’s why we can get you a schedule interpreter so quickly.

 It’s interesting to see the level of thought put into the Tarjimly platform.